ZeeSpire/zss-afk-site/_posts/en/2022-08-07-what-and-where-to-eat-in-santorini.markdown

     </a>
 </div>

-Wandering the streets of Thira, we stopped for ice cream at [5 Senses Grab n' Go](https://5senses.com.gr/menu){:target="_blank"}.
+Wandering the streets of Thira, we stopped for ice cream at [5 Senses Grab n' Go](https://5senses.com.gr/menu){:target="_blank" rel="nofollow"}.
 We basically had creamy ice cream maybe made from yogurt or something like that on which we added fresh strawberries.
 This immediately transported me to a childhood memory when my grandmother gave me strawberries freshly picked up with homemade cream.
 They were divine, and so was the ice cream from 5 senses.

 These are our recommendations for phenomenally good food in Santorini.
 If you go to Santorini, I hope you'll try at least some of them and tell me what you thought.
 I always enjoy talking about food.